 The familiar frame of American history wraps itself around revolution and civil war; and an economy that enslaved millions of people.

-But we should always add to the panorama the history of American industry, which has shaped our lives as surely as the the Declaration of Independence or Gettysburg Address, and unifies us in our capitalist way of cars and candy.
-That’s why I was so excited to discover Ed Simon’s new book An Alternative History of Pittsburgh, an 182-page collection of short, rich historical essays, published by Belt, a smart Cleveland-based press forging a national reputation.
+But we should always add to the panorama the history of American industry, which has shaped our lives as surely as the Declaration of Independence or Gettysburg Address, and unifies us in our capitalist way of cars and candy.
+That’s why I was thrilled to discover Ed Simon’s An Alternative History of Pittsburgh, an 182-page collection of short, rich historical essays, published by Belt, a smart Cleveland-based press forging a national reputation.

 Because when it comes to telling that history, of business, Pittsburgh is, with only slight exaggeration, Washington, Boston and New York put together, and Simon’s 40 vignettes reveal deep truths about the what, why and how of America.
 “Pittsburgh is a metonymy for America,” writes Simon, who is from the city and now lives near Washington, DC.
 “This is a place that matters.”

 And it does.
 Pittsburgh was the first metropolis on the first western frontier, truly American, distinct from old world colonial outposts like Boston, Philadelphia and New York.
 Over and over again, the city has generated pieces of history.
 The Whiskey Rebellion in the 1790s, when western Pennsylvanians declined to pay a liquor tax.
 The first American popular music whiz, Stephen Foster.
 The first Republican convention in 1856.
 Around that time, the Black nationalist movement, started by a Pittsburgh doctor named Martin Delany.
 In the 20th century, modern environmentalism, founded by Rachel Carson, who’d wearied of factory fumes.
 And so on.